cym13/cym13.github.io/source/cracking_phobos_uuid.rst

 Cracking MT19937 UUIDs
 ======================

-The main issue with UUIDs come, of course, from the fact that some information is missing.
+The main issue with UUIDs comes, of course, from the fact that some information is missing.
 There is nothing we can do to magically summon up these missing bits, but if few enough are missing we can enumerate all possibilities.
 This will give us a list of candidate UUIDs to try against the